 In general, how has the mainstream UK media responded to the Manchester bombing, and what could be the likely impact of these media narratives on the outcome of the June 8 vote?

 It should not be forgotten that the current Conservative government received intelligence information about the possible radicalization and threat from the Manchester bomber on not one but several occasions, from within the Muslim community in the UK, and from overseas intelligence agencies, and failed to act upon it.
 The public would not know about these failures if some segments of the mainstream media had not reported them.

 However, as with all incidents of terrorist violence against civilian populations close to us, the mainstream media have also populated their front pages and headline stories with images of destruction, stories of shock, anger, calls for revenge, disgust and personal stories of solidarity and resistance to terror.
 It is pointless to speculate on how these media narratives will affect the outcome of the June 8 vote.
 My hope would be that voters are able to see through the worst of the negative coverage and understand Corbyn’s desire to push for proper, well-resourced policing at home, and peaceful solutions to crises outside the UK in an effort to bring better governance in areas where IS is currently active.

 Shakuntala Banaji lectures on international media and the global south, film theory and world cinema and critical approaches to media, communication and development in the Department of Media and Communications at the London School of Economics.

 The interview was conducted by Shamil Shams.

-Posted by Ian Greenhalgh on May 30, 2017, With 1315 Reads Filed under Government & Politics.
+Posted by Ian Greenhalgh on May 30, 2017, With 1327 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.